Trademark Counterfeiting: Texas Penal Code §32.23

 Learn more about the penalty range for this offense in the section above.

 ^1.
 Texas Penal Code §32.23.
 This law is current as of 2024.^2.
 Code of Criminal Procedure 12.02(a)^3.
 See Code of Criminal Procedure 12.01(9)^4.
 Texas Penal Code §32.23(e)(1)^5.
 Texas Penal Code §32.23(e)(2)^6.
 Texas Penal Code §32.23(e)(3)^7.
 Texas Penal Code §32.23(e)(4)^8.
 Texas Penal Code §32.23(e)(5)^9.
 Texas Penal Code §32.23(e)(6)^10.
 Texas Penal Code §32.23(e)(7)^11.
 See Chapter 42, Texas Code of Criminal Procedure, Art.
 42A.054, Art.
 42A.056, Art.
-42A.102 .^12 Art.
+42A.102^12 Art.
 42A.053(c), Texas Code of Criminal Procedure^13.
 Art.
 42A.054(b), Texas Code of Criminal Procedure

 2024 Best Lawyers "Ones to Watch" logo with Nick Toufexis stamp

-Large D logo with "Best Lawyers 2022" text to the right
+Large Dallas Magazine logo with Best Lawyers 2024 text to the right in black

 Martindale-Hubbell AV Preeminent Rating badge featuring AV logo on left and the Martindale logo on top